 Getting a Diagnosis

-Your doctor will test your blood and your urine for calcium, PTH, phosphorus, and magnesium.
+Your doctor will test your blood for calcium, PTH, phosphorus, and magnesium.

 Questions to Ask Your Doctor